jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 A vast pot is soon standing in the middle of table and we all tuck in.
 Rationally I know that we are eating from the pot to save washing up, but a part of me believes that it is also a testimonial to the spirit of sharing and the brotherhood of cavers.
 I am tempted to be polite and only eat my share, taking spoons of pasta in turn.
-Tetley turns to me, raises his eyebrows and says: âDon't eat because you are hungry, eat because you want to get out of the cave tomorrowâ.
+Tetley turns to me, raises his eyebrows and says \begin{quote} Don't eat because you are hungry, eat because you want to get out of the cave tomorrow \end{quote}.
 I follow his advice and proceed to gorge myself.

-Soon more people start arriving: first the Cadrg people: Eric with Karin and Tjasa, then Dejan and Bozo with two cavers from Ljubljana Miha and Mojca (pronounced Moi-tz-a).
+Soon more people start arriving: first the \v{C}adrg people: Eric with Karin and Tja\v{s}a, then Dejan and Bozo with two cavers from Ljubljana Miha and Mojca (pronounced Moi-tz-a).
 More pasta is cooked, boxes of wine appear, spirits are high, here is the crÃ¨me de la crÃ¨me of cavers, Destiny weighs heavily on our shoulders, tomorrow the Connection will be found.
-I notice that Fratnik has stopped drinking wine and swapped to tea and take his lead â I do not want to be completely hungover tomorrow.
+I notice that Fratnik has stopped drinking wine and swapped to tea and take his lead "I do not want to be completely hungover tomorrow".
 At some point we leave the hut to test out Bozo's new petrol drill.
-It is huge â how is he going to lug it through the cave I wonder?
+It is huge "how is he going to lug it through the cave I wonder?"
 Soon enough I fold for bed, full of dreams of the glory that lies ahead.

- Â The next day we wake up, have a summary breakfast of bread and pig fat and pack up.
+The next day we wake up, have a summary breakfast of bread and pig fat and pack up.
 In the meanwhile animated discussions in Slovenian are determining the Plan for the day.
-Izi, Fratnik, Bozo, Dejan, Miha, Mojca, Jarv and I will go to M2, the rest will visit Primadona.
+Izi, Fratnik, Bozo, Dejan, Miha, Mojca, Jarv and I will go to *M2*, the rest will visit Primadona.
 Jarv and I have brought surveying equipment and our primary goal will be to measure the finds from the past few years.
 The rest of the team will travel to the bottom of the cave and continue the efforts to widen the terminal rift.
-The rest of the M2 team has packed and gone.
+The rest of the *M2* team has packed and gone.
 Bozo is carrying the most terrifyingly large backpack I have ever seen.
 At the last minute Jarv and I realise we have not brought any food for caving and start scouring the hut looking for food.
-We managed to scavenge 6 Frutabellas (yoghurt-fruit bars), a 200 g piece of bread and a small (100g?) tin of tuna.
+We managed to scavenge 6 Frutabellas (yoghurt-fruit bars), a 200 g piece of bread and a small (100 g) tin of tuna.
 In our minds we expect the surveying will not take that long.
 Tetley also accompanies us up to the cave entrance.
 Again walking up to Mig in the snow is a strange mix of familiar and new.
-The usual path zig zags across the dwarf pine, but in the snow it is possible to simply go straight up through â or rather on top of â the vegetation.
+The usual path zig zags across the dwarf pine, but in the snow it is possible to simply go straight up through or rather on top of the vegetation.
 From the ridge of the mountain we can finally admire the Plateau, it's covered in snow and a few hundred meters ahead of us is the rest of the team.
 We walk on, passing the rock arch that we cook,eat and live under during the summer.
 It is covered in a deep layer of snow, but still is a familiar and loved place.
-Reaching M2, we change into our caving gear, bid farewell to Tetley and start caving.
+Reaching *M2*, we change into our caving gear, bid farewell to Tetley and start caving.
 It is 11.30 a.m.
 when we start caving, we had set off from Kal (the mountain hut) two hours earlier.